 After fasting for 12 to 24 hours, you can try to feed your dog again if the diarrhea has stopped.
 But don’t plop down a heaping bowl of food in front of him – give him about ¼ to ½ as much food as you normally would, to make things easy for his digestive system.

-Some owners and vets prefer to feed recovering dogs their typical food, but others prefer to offer any of several human foods, which may help soothe his stomach and firm up his stools.
+Some owners and vets prefer to feed recovering dogs their typical food, but others prefer to offer any of several home remedies for dog diarrhea, which may help soothe his stomach and firm up his stools.
 Most such foods are easy for dogs to digest and unlikely to trigger further irritation.

-Some of the best foods to try in this context include:
+Some of the best foods to feed a dog with diarrhea include:

 If these types of home remedies do not work, your dog’s diarrhea continues for more than a day or two, or your dog exhibits other signs that may indicate a more serious issue, you’ll need your vet’s help.